iluwatar/java-design-patterns/factory-method/README.md

 06:40:07.272 [main] INFO com.iluwatar.factory.method.App -- The elf blacksmith manufactured an elven axe
 ```

-## Applicability
+## When to Use the Factory Method Pattern in Java

-Use the Factory Method pattern when:
+Use the Factory Method Pattern in Java when:

 * Class cannot anticipate the class of objects it must create.
 * Class wants its subclasses to specify the objects it creates.
 * Classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate.

-## Known uses
+## Real-World Applications of Factory Method Pattern in Java

 * [java.util.Calendar](http://docs.oracle.com/javase/8/docs/api/java/util/Calendar.html#getInstance--)
 * [java.util.ResourceBundle](http://docs.oracle.com/javase/8/docs/api/java/util/ResourceBundle.html#getBundle-java.lang.String-)